The Marine

 The Marine is a 2006 American action film directed by John Bonito from a story written by Alan B. McElroy and Michelle Gallagher.
 It stars professional wrestler John Cena, in his acting debut.
 It was executive produced by Vince McMahon through the film production division of WWE called WWE Films and distributed in the United States by 20th Century Fox.
 In the film, a recently discharged U.S. Marine goes after a group of diamond thieves after they kidnapped his wife.

 The Marine was released theatrically on October 13, 2006, to negative reviews and grossed $22 million against a production budget of $15 million.
-It is the first entry in The Marine film series, spawning five direct-to-video sequels.
+It is the first installment in The Marine film series, spawning five direct-to-video sequels.

 Plot

 In Iraq, John Triton, a U.S. Marine, arrives at an al-Qaeda hideout, where a group of terrorists are preparing to behead several hostages.
 Disregarding direct orders to wait for reinforcements, Triton attacks the extremists and rescues the hostages.
 The next morning, his colonel informs Triton that he is being honorably discharged for disobeying direct orders.

 Now retired, Triton finds it hard to settle back into normal life.
 He is fired from his job as a security guard for using excessive force on an employee's ex-boyfriend and his bodyguards.
-Triton's wife Kate decides the two need a vacation to help Triton adjust to his new life.
+Triton's wife, Kate, decides the two need a vacation to help Triton adjust to his new life.
 Meanwhile, criminal Rome robs a jewelry store with his gang: girlfriend Angela, Morgan, Vescera, and Bennett.
-Rome is in collusion with an anonymous partner, with whom he is planning on sharing the profits from the diamonds.
+Rome is in collusion with an anonymous partner, with whom he plans to share the profits from the diamonds.
 On the run, the gang stops at a gas station where Triton and Kate have stopped.
-When two policemen arrive to buy gas, Morgan shoots and kills one of the officers, causing Rome to shoot the other officer while Angela kills the gas station attendant.
+When two policemen arrive to buy gas, Morgan shoots and kills one of the officers, causing Rome to shoot the other officer, while Angela kills the gas station attendant.
 When Triton reacts to Kate being kidnapped, Bennett knocks him out.
 Triton regains consciousness and gives chase in the policemen's car.
 The chase leads to a lake, where Triton falls out of the patrol car and into the lake, seemingly to his death.

 Rome and his gang walk through a swamp to avoid the police.
 Kate tries to escape several times.
-Triton emerges from the lake to find Detective Van Buren, who is pursuing the gang.
+Triton emerges from the lake to find Detective Van Buren pursuing the gang.
 Van Buren denies Triton permission to pursue the gang, but Triton heads into the swamp anyway.
 After an altercation between Morgan and Vescera, Rome decides to kill Vescera.
-Rome gets a call from his anonymous partner, and Rome tells him that he intends to cut the partner out of the deal.
+Rome receives a call from his anonymous partner and tells him he intends to cut the partner out of the deal.